 Iliacus release can be huge for patients with lower back pain.
-Iliacus release can single handedly relieve pressure on the low back and straighten the pelvis into alignment.
-QL Claw is a magnificent Iliacus release tool - read on to learn why.
+Finding the right tool for Iliacus release can single handedly relieve pressure on the low back and straighten the pelvis into alignment.
+Read on to learn about Iliacus release and the best Iliacus release tool on the web today.

 The Iliacus muscle is a hip flexor on the front of the body.
 Iliacus connects from the top of the hip to the top of the femur, which allows it to powerfully bring the knee to the chest in hip flexion.
 Iliacus is right next to the Psoas hip flexor, which is nearly identical to Iliacus in function and pain pattern.